Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9M0KquupIBs.md

 ### Transcript

-> um um all right let's see anything else anything confirmed for update four not really we've been talking mostly about uh update 3.5 or this fluids update there will be another feature teaser on thursday and then there'll be one more the week after and then the week after that should be the release should be hopefully trademark if all the planets are lying um
+> all right let's see anything else anything confirmed for update four not really we've been talking mostly about, update 3.5 or this fluids update there will be another feature teaser on thursday and then there'll be one more the week after and then the week after that should be the release should be hopefully trademark if all the planets are lying